tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 hackathon app.
 We combined datasets from the New York data portal, randomly chose a title based on the datasets' metadata, generated some nonsense description text, randomly chose map tiles and put the data on an app.
+We deployed apps (actually just proxies) to Heroku to make it look like they were separate apps, and we randomly varied the server HTTP header to make it look like they were running on different web servers.
 Being cliche hackathon apps, AppGen-generated apps also broke a month after being created.

 ## Portal exploration